Sheffield petrol stations still empty this morning following panic buying - but some deliveries expected this afternoon

-Petrol shortage: Sheffield stations still empty this morning but this is when deliveries are expected
+Petrol shortage: Sheffield stations still empty this morning but this is when fuel deliveries are expected

 Petrol stations in Sheffield are still having to turn customers away this morning in the wake of a rush of panic buying.